techidaily/site-ai-video-editing/source/_posts/new-in-2024-how-to-zoom-in-discord.md

 There could also be a scenario where you have excessive zoom in effect, and you need to zoom out for better readability.
 Similarly, if you have pressed the wrong shortcuts accidentally and the screen on Discord has zoomed in, you have to zoom out to bring the screen to its original state.
 We will illustrate how to zoom out in Discord as well for computer, smartphone, and online users.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-how-to-change-font-in-premiere-pro-for-2024/"><u>New How To Change Font In Premiere Pro for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/video-course-and-online-learning-are-very-popular-nowadays-here-we-are-going-to-recommend-some-of-the-best-video-websites-for-teachers-to-use-for-2024/"><u>Video Course and Online Learning Are Very Popular Nowadays.
-Here We Are Going to Recommend some of the Best Video Websites for Teachers to Use for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-are-you-wondering-how-to-slow-down-videos-or-speed-them-up-here-are-three-ways-to-do-it-speed-up-or-slow-down-your-videos-on-pc-online-and-p/"><u>Updated In 2024, Are You Wondering How to Slow Down Videos or Speed Them up, Here Are Three Ways to Do It.
-Speed up or Slow Down Your Videos on PC, Online, and Phone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-unravel-the-creative-potential-of-adobe-after-effects-for-precise-motion-synchronization-learn-how-to-use-track-matte-and-tracking-with-a-si/"><u>Updated In 2024, Unravel the Creative Potential of Adobe After Effects for Precise Motion Synchronization.
-Learn How to Use Track Matte and Tracking with a Simple Alternative</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-top-10-sony-lut-for-different-purposes/"><u>Updated Top 10 Sony LUT for Different Purposes</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-in-this-article-we-will-be-discussing-how-to-crop-a-video-on-android-but-since-most-android-devices-dont-have-this-option-you-will-need-to-d/"><u>Updated In 2024, In This Article, We Will Be Discussing How to Crop a Video on Android, but Since Most Android Devices Dont Have This Option, You Will Need to Do It Externally, by Downloading and Using Different Apps</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713960074286-new-phone-aspect-ratio-vertical-definition-types-and-tips-for-2024/"><u>New Phone Aspect Ratio Vertical Definition, Types & Tips for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-10-best-suggestions-for-ai-video-interviews-for-2024/"><u>Updated 10 Best Suggestions for AI Video Interviews for 2024</u></a></li>
-<li><a href="https://fox-boxes.techidaily.com/deciphering-your-social-media-shadows-privacy-on-facebook/"><u>Deciphering Your Social Media Shadows  Privacy on Facebook</u></a></li>
-<li><a href="https://ai-voice.techidaily.com/new-best-4-elon-musk-voice-generators-to-make-you-sound-like-the-billionaire/"><u>New Best 4 Elon Musk Voice Generators to Make You Sound Like the Billionaire</u></a></li>
-<li><a href="https://fox-access.techidaily.com/updated-best-ways-to-adjust-speed-on-snapchat-videos-and-the-best-alternative/"><u>[Updated] Best Ways to Adjust Speed on Snapchat Videos (And the Best Alternative</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/updated-in-2024-sky-high-streams-on-facebook-a-dji-drone-users-guide/"><u>[Updated] In 2024, Sky-High Streams on Facebook  A DJI Drone User's Guide</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/new-the-complete-handbook-of-youtube-audio-downloading/"><u>New The Complete Handbook of YouTube Audio Downloading</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/in-2024-high-gear-comparison-gopros-best-match-ghost-s-drift/"><u>In 2024, High Gear Comparison  GoPro's Best Match?
-Ghost-S Drift</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/updated-2024-approved-mastering-the-nuances-of-softening-sounds-via-lumafusion/"><u>[Updated] 2024 Approved  Mastering the Nuances of Softening Sounds via Lumafusion</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-retrieve-erased-call-logs-from-nord-ce-3-lite-5g-by-fonelab-android-recover-call-logs/"><u>How to retrieve erased call logs from Nord CE 3 Lite 5G?</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/in-2024-10-apps-to-elevate-your-picture-grids/"><u>In 2024, 10 Apps to Elevate Your Picture Grids</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"